 - Recruiting faith communities

 - Recruiting and training lay leaders from each faith community to be involved in the program

 - Recruiting faith community members to participate in nutrition/PA sessions

 - Administering environmental and policy assessments

-- Implementing the Faithful Families curriculum the Faithful Families Planning Guide.
+- Implementing the Faithful Families curriculum and using the Faithful Families Planning Guide (where applicable).

 - Plan: Know What’s for Dinner

 - Shop: Get the Best for Less